mojeanmac/whycode/ide/README.md

 # Using the VSCode Extension

-- Launch VSCode and run the command `Start Why3`
+- Launch VSCode and run the command `Why3: Start Proof`

 # Proving Rust code with Creusot